matteobertoldo/renderkit/README.md

 yarn install
 ```

-## Manage dependencies
+## Manage Dependencies

-All js **"vendor" plugins**, not related to the work environment, are displayed within the `package.json` file in the `dependencies` object.
+All **"dependencies vendor" plugins**, not related to the work environment, are displayed within the `package.json` file in the `dependencies` object.

 You can configure all options in the `gulp/gulpconfig.js` file in the `packageManager` object to handle the import and the plugins.
-To manage output name and file compression, see `outputPluginsName` & `minifyPlugins`.
+Boilerplate Standard in this case only manages dependencies for `js` plugins, to manage output name and file compression, see `outputPluginsName` & `minifyPlugins`.

-## Disable Package Manager
+## Disable Dependencies

-If you don't want to manage js vendor plugins with `yarn`, simply set `packageManager.manage` in `gulp/gulpconfig.js` by `false` and remember update the "manager" into `gulp/gulpconfig.js` at `folder.pkg`.
+If you don't want to manage "dependencies vendor" plugins with `yarn`, simply set `packageManager.manage` in `gulp/gulpconfig.js` by `false` and remember update the "manager" into `gulp/gulpconfig.js` at `folder.pkg`.

 If you configure the `packageManager.manage` object to `false` it is necessary to declare the `vendor` folder for importing the plugins.
-It can be configured in the `workspace.jsVendor` object and is also required if a plugin is not present in [yarn](https://yarnpkg.com/en/).
+It can be configured in the `workspace.js.vendor` object and is also required if a plugin is not present in [yarn](https://yarnpkg.com/en/).

 Full documentation coming soon.